OBITORASU/OBITORASU/README.md

 # Hello friend.
 OBITORASU here! 😀
 - 🔭 I’m currently preparing for OSCP and playing around with Gentoo.
 - 🌱 I’m currently learning: Python, Shell scripting, Operating Systems and Penetration Testing.
-- 💬 Ask me about: Anything.
+- 💬 Ask me about: Linux and Network Security.
 - 📫 How to reach me: [email me.](mailto:obitogod@protonmail.com)
 - ⚡ Fun fact: I am a Dracula lover turned into a Nord enjoyer.